rtts/django-simplecms/README.md

 For each section, the section type can be selected from a dropdown menu.
 As you can see in `views.py` above, each section type comes with its own list of editable fields.
-Client-side javascript will hide/show the relevant fields based on the selected section type.
+Client-side JS will hide/show the relevant fields based on the selected section type.
 All sections are stored in the same database table.

 ## Batteries included!

-SimpleCMS includes a variety of useful template tags, middlewares, reusable models, and all the other boilerplate code needed for new projects.
+SimpleCMS includes a variety of useful template tags, middlewares, reusable views and models, and all the other boilerplate code needed for new projects.

 ## Feedback